Born, raised and still living in Roosendaal, the

 in their monthly magazine "De Modelbouwer".
 As an appreciation I could

-receive two times the so called "Glacius" award in 2004 and 2016; see the pictures right under.
+receive two times the so called "Glacius" award in 2004 and 2016 and in 2017 the Oeuvre Award; see the pictures right under.

 I also published several times in the UK magazine "Model Engineer" and in the US magazine Modelbuilder".